lassegit/bitwala-challenge/readme.md

 ### Bitwala coding challenge

-I wanted to both solve the assignment and show/discuss how I would structure a project (be it React or React Native) to ensure code quality and best testing practices.
-Additionally I have used similar setup to Bitwala: Typescript, React, Apollo, Graphql.
+I wanted to both solve the assignment and show/discuss how I would structure a project/development process (be it React or React Native) to ensure code quality and best testing practices.
+I have used similar setup to Bitwala: Typescript, React, Apollo, Graphql.
+Most libraries functions with both React and React Native.
 The app includes:

 - front page with list of blocks `(url: /)`
 - individual block page `(url: /blocks/:height)`